About Pikes Peak

 PIKES PEAK- AMERICA’S MOUNTAIN

 The discovery of Pikes Peak dates back to the early 1700’s but wasn’t called Pikes Peak until an expedition led by explorer Zebulon Pike, whom the mountain was later named for.
 Unfortunately for Pike, he was unable to reach the summit.
 Since this failed attempt, explorers and travelers alike have made the same journey.
-Popular routes up Pikes Peak include hiking up Barr Trail, driving via Pikes Peak Highway, or taking a ride up the Broadmoor’s Pikes Peak Cog Railway.
+Popular routes up Pikes Peak include hiking up Barr Trail, driving via Pikes Peak Highway, or taking a ride up the Pikes Peak Cog Railway (Closed for 2018).
 For the real adventure-seeker, you could combine the Cog Railway and bike down with Challenge Unlimited- Pikes Peak by Bike.

 Pikes Peak By the Numbers

 The second-largest city in Colorado, Colorado Springs has TONS to see and do including the top park in the United States, Garden of the Gods!

 At the foot of Pikes Peak, Manitou Springs hosts some of the best places to eat, shop, dine and stay!
 Extend your trip and stay in this quaint mountain town!